LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/Catch.md

 ### Catching Exceptions
-In order for an exception to be "caught" by an exception handler, the throw-expression has to be inside the scope of a try-block.
+In order for an exception to be "caught" by a given exception handler, a throw-expression of a type that matches the parameter of the exception handler sepcified by a catch block has to be executed inside the scope of a try-block for which the catch block is associated.

 A catch block following a try block catches a specified exception type.